 Because bedbugs live where you sleep, extra care is needed with pesticide to avoid over exposure where you sleep.

 Getting rid of bedbugs is usually a job for professionals.
 The NHS recommends getting a professional to handle a bedbug infestation who can use specialised equipment and monitoring systems to kill the bedbugs by heat.
-You should contact your local authority, the British Pest Control Association or the National Pest Technicians Association for advice.
+You should contact your local authority, the British Pest Control Association (BPCA), or the National Pest Technicians Association (NPTA) for advice.

 Specially trained technicians can use hot or cold with steamers or rapid freeze systems to kill your bedbugs.